 To form a histogram from data restricted to given genomic regions, pass a BED file

-containing these regions to modkit sample-probs
+containing these regions to modkit modbam sample-probs with the --include-bed

 option.
 In the command block below, we look for modification probabilities in

-the regions chrI:100000-200000
+the regions chrI:100000-200000 and chrVII:500000-600000.
+In other words,

 the program calculates statistics from bases on reads that fall in either